Tutorial: Design a relational database in a single database within Azure SQL Database using SSMS

 In the Connect to Server dialog box, enter the following information:

-Setting Suggested value Description Server type Database engine This value is required Server name The fully qualified server name The name should be something like this: mynewserver20170313.database.windows.net.
-Authentication SQL Server Authentication SQL Authentication is the only authentication type that we have configured in this tutorial.
-Login The server admin account This is the account that you specified when you created the server.
-Password The password for your server admin account This is the password that you specified when you created the server.
+Setting Suggested value Description Server type Database engine This value is required.
+Server name The fully qualified server name For example, yourserver.database.windows.net.
+Authentication SQL Server Authentication SQL Authentication is the only authentication type that we've configured in this tutorial.
+Login The server admin account The account that you specified when you created the server.
+Password The password for your server admin account The password that you specified when you created the server.

 Click Options in the Connect to server dialog box.
-In the Connect to database section, enter mySampleDatabase to connect to this database.
+In the Connect to database section, enter yourDatabase to connect to this database.

 Click Connect.
 The Object Explorer window opens in SSMS.

-In Object Explorer, expand Databases and then expand mySampleDatabase to view the objects in the sample database.
+In Object Explorer, expand Databases and then expand yourDatabase to view the objects in the sample database.

 Create a database schema with four tables that model a student management system for universities using Transact-SQL: